 This provides a win for everyone involved.

-We are looking for someone experienced with a proven record of client results and retention.
-You would also need to be dependable, always on time, kind, courteous and a great team player.
+We prefer experienced therapists with a proven record of client results and retention.
+You will also need to be dependable, always on time, kind, courteous, have a strong attention to detail, and be a great team player.

-If interested, please contact us and include why you think you'd be a good fit for our
+If you are interested in working for us, please contact us, send us your resume, and include why you think you'd be a good fit for our

 We are very busy, so no calls or pop ins please.